1. Check deadlines

 The Master's programme in Archival and Information Studies is open for application to students with a

-- Bachelor's degree in the Humanities or Social Sciences from an accredited university, with a minimum of 60 ECTS credits.
+- Bachelor's degree in the Humanities or Social Sciences from an accredited university.

 The dual Master's programme in Archival and Information Studies is selective; in the selection process, your motivation, study performance and work experience will be considered.